-The Policy and Advocacy Program encourages the participation of Fellows and social scientists in engaging in debate, research or other activities that advocate and highlight the importance of the social sciences in providing data, advice, and direction for policy development by government.
-The social science community is encouraged to accept this invitation to be heard on important issues and to contribute strongly and with effect.
+The Policy and Advocacy Program encourages the participation of fellows and social scientists in engaging in debate, research, and other activities which advocate for and highlight the importance of the social sciences in providing data, advice, and direction for policy development by government.
+The social science community is encouraged to be heard on important issues and to contribute to these efficacious programs.

 The Policy and Advocacy Committee is Australia’s premier forum for providing social science insights and recommendations to government.
 As old communications barriers fall and policymakers seek expertise from an ever-expanding network, the academy is uniquely placed to provide advice to policymakers: